HayaksBird/CompanyApp/README.md

 I have implemented a 2 layer security system for this application.
 **First (Authentication)** is the registration/login process, where the program checks whether the user is present in the database (via worker id for the registration or the username for the login).
 Thus, in order for the worker to use the application, they must already exist in the system.
 **Second (Authorization)** is the token system for the further interaction.
 After the registration/login a JWT is generated as a contract between the end user and the server.
 This token will have a lifespan of 1 day.
 Thus, after the authentication a user can freely wonder around the website for a day, before they need to authenticate again.

+## Details
+The biggest portion of this project was spent not on